BryanBumgardner/Datacamp/README.md

 This basic analysis is a simple exploration of Lego color and size data over the years.

 It needs to be improved with lots of rigor, potentially new data.

+## Recreating John Snow's Cholera Map

+A visual map analysis of John Snow's famous cholera map, using things like Bokeh and Leafly for some basic visualization and lots of inline text.
+Completed in about an hour or so, not very complex.